Understanding the Stages of Language Development for Babies Who Are Blind

 At first, you may feel like a chatterbox because it seems as if you spend all your time talking.
 Many parents report, however, that talking with their child helps them relax, forget about their child’s vision problem, and focus on the many ways that their child communicates without vision or highly developed speech.

 The Second Stage

-- Your child will begin to anticipate and associate things that happen in her daily routine.
-For example, a particular sweater might be the signal that it's time to go outside to play.
-If given the chance to associate such things with events, a child who does not yet talk will communicate a message when she brings you her sweater: She is telling you that she wants to play outside.
+- Your child will begin to anticipate and associate things that happen in his daily routine.
+For example, a particular sweater might be the signal that it’s time to go outside to play.
+If given the chance to associate such things with events, a child who does not yet talk will communicate a message when he brings you his sweater: He is telling you that he wants to play outside.

 - Using gestures doesn’t come naturally to children who can’t see them.
 But you can help your child learn how to use them appropriately by letting him feel gestures.
 For example, when you go to pick up your child, lift his arms upward first, say “up” at the same time, and then pick him up.

-- Teach pointing by using your child's body to play games.
-You might say, "Where's your nose?" and then help your child touch her nose with her hand or finger.
-Later, play the game on your body by having her point to your nose, ears, hair, mouth, etc.
+- Teach pointing by using your child’s body to play games.
+You might say, “Where’s your nose,” and then help your child touch his nose with his hand or finger.
+Later, play the game on your body by having him point to your nose, ears, hair, mouth, etc.

 The Third Stage